José M. Cabanillas: Naval career

 He graduated from the institute in 1919 and on June 16, 1920, received an appointment from Arthur Yager, the U.S.-appointed governor of Puerto Rico from 1913 to 1921, to attend the United States Naval Academy.
 Cabanillas graduated from the Academy on June 4, 1924, and was commissioned an ensign in the U.S. Navy.
 Prior to World War II, Cabanillas served aboard various cruisers, destroyers and submarines.
 Among the battleships that he served in were the USS Florida, USS Colorado and USS Oklahoma.

-From June 1927 to January 1928 he received instruction in submarines at the Submarine Base, New London, Connecticut, after which he served in the USS S-3 until May 1930.
+From June 1927 to January 1928 he received instruction in submarines and earned his Submarine Warfare Insignia badge at the Submarine Base, New London, Connecticut, after which he served in the USS S-3 until May 1930.
 Cabanillas earned a Master of Science in June 1932 from Yale University.
+Subsequent assignments included service as Squadron Radio and Sound Officer of Submarine Squadron 3, District Communications Officer in San Juan, Puerto Rico, executive officer of the USS Taylor (DD-94) in 1938 during the ship's decomissioning, and as Commanding Officer of the US Naval Communications Station at Balboa in the Panama Canal Zone, where he served until shortly after the attack on Pearl Harbor.